-I did my undergraduate degree at Stanford University with my Honors thesis advised by Ken Arrow.
-My doctorate is from Berkeley‘s Haas School of Business.
-Prior to my graduate study, I worked at Google for which I have received patents on a range of technologies from detecting click fraud to music classification.
+I did my undergraduate degree at Stanford University with Honors thesis advised by Ken Arrow and my doctorate is from Berkeley‘s Haas School of Business.
+Prior to graduate study, I worked at Google, where I received patents for technologies from detecting click fraud to music classification.

 Currently, I teach the core course “Fundamentals of Strategy” at Fuqua.
 I’ve also taught courses in undergraduate and doctoral programs on strategy and statistical/empirical methods as well as executive capsule lessons at firms including Google.